Last Updated on

 - ¾ cup diced celery

-- 1 large head of cauliflower, chopped into pieces
+- 3 pounds cauliflower (one large head) chopped into pieces

 - 1 teaspoon dried parsley